SC-111/IF1-summative-equation-game/README.md

 - Adding a feature where users can save and share their high scores.

 ## Licence
-This game is free to use and modify, no licensing restrictions apply.
+This game is free to use and modify, no licencing restrictions apply.

 ## Conclusion
 The equation solver game is a fun, interactive way for users to practice their multiplication skills.
 This simple programme is designed to be accessible and engaging, but also has the scope to include even more engaging features and customisation in future builds!